-Despite their ubiquity, they all have their particular strengths; Mouse & de Lotz’s are its very decent prices and its fabulous tea loaf.
-Already, it’s garnered plenty of heartfelt appreciation from the locals for helping to colonise a corner of Dalston that even those with the grittiest urban sensibility would admit could do with a clean-up.
+Despite their ubiquity, they all have their particular strengths; one of Mouse & de Lotz’s is its very decent prices, which have helped it garnered plenty of heartfelt appreciation from locals.

 If you’re wondering about the name, it’s derived from the surnames of cheerful proprietors Nadia Mousawi and Victoria de Lotz.

 The renovated storefront and clean Farrow & Ball aesthetic are country-kitchen agreeable, with old milk bottles and mouse-eared prints giving it real character.

 The coffees (brewed from Square Mile Coffee Roasters’ current seasonal espresso blend) are well made and there are several snacks for children, too (clearly labelled on the menu) – Marmite sandwiches, say, or own-made houmous with soldiers.